Mary Mosiman

-Mary L. Mosiman (née Penning, born February 13, 1962) is a Republican politician who served as the 32nd Iowa Auditor of State.
+Mary L. Mosiman (née Penning, born February 13, 1962) is an American Republican politician who served as the 32nd Iowa Auditor of State.

 Early life

 Mosiman was born Ames, Iowa in 1962 to Leonard and Bernice (née Fisher) Penning.
 She grew up in Hubbard, Iowa.

 She graduated from Hubbard High School.
 She earned a bachelor's degree in business and accounting from Iowa State University.
 She then became a Certified Public Accountant in 2003.
 She resides in Ames.

 Political career

 Story County Auditor

 She served as Story County auditor from 2001 to 2010.

 In 2000, she ran against incumbent Judy Emmons, winning with 19,423 votes against Emmons' 13,516 votes.

 In 2004, she ran against Iowa State University political science professor Jim Hutter, winning with 24,295 votes against to Hutter's 16,638 votes.